How to covert a TTF font into embroidery

 Buy embroidery fonts

 Many digitizers sell embroidery fonts.
 Here are some of my favorites.
 The only caveat is that the fonts you buy are individual embroidery files.
 So, if you want to build a name, you must import them one by one into your machine (or software like SewWhat-Pro) to spell out the name.
+Although SewWhat-Pro has a nice feature where you can map individual embroidery files of letters to keys on your keyboard which allows you to “type” out name, word or phrase using pre-digitized fonts.

 Use BX fonts